A unifying Perron-Frobenius theorem for nonnegative tensors via multi-homogeneous maps: Abstract

 \section{Abstract}

-Inspired by the definition of symmetric decomposition, we introduce the concept of \dimensionalpartition{} of a tensor and formulate a general tensor spectral problem that includes all the relevant spectral problems as special cases.
+We introduce the concept of \dimensionalpartition{} of a tensor and formulate a general tensor eigenvalue problem that includes all previously studied eigenvalue problems as special cases.
 We formulate irreducibility and symmetry properties of a nonnegative tensor $T$ in terms of the associated \dimensionalpartition{}.
-We recast the spectral problem for $T$ as a fixed point problem on a suitable product of projective spaces.
-This allows us to use the theory of multi-homogeneous order-preserving maps to derive a general and unifying Perron-Frobenius theorem for nonnegative tensors that either implies previous results of this kind or improves them by weakening the assumptions there considered.
+We recast the eigenvalue problem for $T$ as a fixed point problem on a suitable product of projective spaces.
+This allows us to use the theory of multi-homogeneous order-preserving maps to derive a new and unifying Perron-Frobenius theorem for nonnegative tensors which either implies earlier results of this kind or improves them, as weaker assumptions are required.
 We introduce a general power method for the computation of the dominant tensor eigenpair, and provide a detailed convergence analysis.

 \begin{AMS} 47H07\sep 47J10\sep 15B48\sep 47H09\sep 47H10 \end{AMS}